luketainton/TeamsUserEnroller/README.md

   ```powershell
   Set-ExecutionPolicy Bypass -Scope Process
   ```
   then try running the command again.
-You may require administrative rights to do change the Execution Policy.
+You may require administrative rights to change the Execution Policy.
 </details>

 # Need help?